mortenc/portfolio-jekyll/_projects/ymca-checkin-app.md

 > ### Problem Statement
 > How might we design a mobile solution that allows YMCA employees to speed up the check-in process at their gyms during peak hours?
 The solution must be be fast, simple and cost-effective.

+### The Team
 As the sole designer on the project, I was responsible for all things design-related; from research and ideation through UX and UI design to prototyping and testing.
-Also on the team was a Project Manager and iOS Developer.
+I worked closely with a Project Manager and iOS Developer, who made up the rest of the team.

 {% include project-image.html type="grid" file="ymca-3-screens.jpg" caption="Screens from the final app design." %}